StarlingXWeb/starlingx-website/site/learn/index.md

 and highly reliable edge infrastructure software platform to build mission critical edge clouds.
 Tested and released as a complete stack, StarlingX ensures compatibility among diverse open source components.
 Its unique project components provide fault management and service management among others to ensure high availability of user applications.
-The StarlingX community has optimized the solution for security, ulta-low latency, extremely high service uptime, and streamlined operation.
+The StarlingX community has optimized the solution for security, ultra-low latency, extremely high service uptime, and streamlined operation.

 **[View this overview document for helpful information](/collateral/StarlingX_OnePager_Web-102318.pdf)**